Luracast/Restler/README.md

 * Semantic versioning to move forward
 * Support for PHP 8
 * Corrects the source path to be outside the vendor directory
+* Adds php development server support with `composer serve` command.
+* Ability to run the tests with `composer test` command after running the server with `composer serve` in another window.

 ### Restler 3.0 RC6